owncloud/ocis/extensions/storage/configuration.md

 --upload-http-method-override | $STORAGE_FRONTEND_UPLOAD_HTTP_METHOD_OVERRIDE
 : Specify an HTTP method (ex: POST) that clients should to use when uploading instead of PATCH.

-### storage storage-metadata

-Start storage-metadata service

-Usage: `storage storage-metadata [command options] [arguments...]`

---debug-addr | $STORAGE_METADATA_DEBUG_ADDR
-: Address to bind debug server.
-Default: `0.0.0.0:9217`.

---grpc-network | $STORAGE_METADATA_GRPC_NETWORK
-: Network to use for the storage service, can be 'tcp', 'udp' or 'unix'.
-Default: `tcp`.

---grpc-addr | $STORAGE_METADATA_GRPC_PROVIDER_ADDR
-: Address to bind storage service.
-Default: `0.0.0.0:9215`.

---data-server-url | $STORAGE_METADATA_DATA_SERVER_URL
-: URL of the data-provider the storage-provider uses.
-Default: `http://localhost:9216`.

---http-network | $STORAGE_METADATA_HTTP_NETWORK
-: Network to use for the storage service, can be 'tcp', 'udp' or 'unix'.
-Default: `tcp`.

---http-addr | $STORAGE_METADATA_HTTP_ADDR
-: Address to bind storage service.
-Default: `0.0.0.0:9216`.

---driver | $STORAGE_METADATA_DRIVER
-: storage driver for metadata mount: eg. local, eos, owncloud, ocis or s3.
-Default: `ocis`.

---gateway-endpoint | $STORAGE_GATEWAY_ENDPOINT
-: endpoint to use for the gateway service.
-Default: `localhost:9142`.

---userprovider-endpoint | $STORAGE_USERPROVIDER_ENDPOINT
-: endpoint to use for the userprovider service.
-Default: `localhost:9144`.

---storage-root | $STORAGE_METADATA_ROOT
-: the path to the metadata storage root.
-Default: `/var/tmp/ocis/metadata`.

 ## Config for the different Storage Drivers